Paroxysmisch/genome-assembly/dissertation/main.typ

 In this project, we demonstrate how machine learning is an effective tool in improving de novo (without relying on a pre-existing reference genome) @t2t assembly, by increasing accuracy, scalability, and speed, as well as reducing costs.

-== Existing methods <sec:existing_methods>
+== A short history of Genome Assembly <sec:existing_methods>
-Historically, hierarchical sequencing and @wgs have been the two predominant assembly strategies @t2t-genome-assembly.
+Hierarchical sequencing and @wgs have been the two predominant assembly strategies @t2t-genome-assembly.
 Hierarchical sequencing involves cloning, sequencing, and assembly of tiled genomic fragments that are aligned against a physical or genetic genome map, with the human reference genome GRCh38 being primarily constructed with this method @grch38.

 Due to its high cost and labour-intensive nature, heirarchical sequencing has largely been replaced by @wgs, where the genome is randomly fragmented into individually sequenced smaller segments called reads @wgs1 @wgs2.
 These reads are then reassembled into a complete genome by identifying overlaps between them.
 Unlike hierarchical sequencing, @wgs must consider overlaps between reads spanning the entire genome, not just localized regions, which significantly increases computational complexity.